 The Council of Catholic School Parents (CCSP) Special Needs Working Party has developed a valuable resource to assist parents of children with diverse learning needs.

-If you don’t have any particular concerns, you might wonder whether it’s worth going to parent-teacher interviews.
+Parent-teacher interviews are an important aspect of your child's education journey.
+These meetings give you a great opportunity to: If you don’t have any particular concerns, you might wonder whether it’s worth going to parent-teacher interviews.
 But going along is an important way to show your child that you’re interested in their learning and what’s happening for them at school.
+This Parent Teacher Interview Guide is a helpful resource to use to prepare for and make the most of your time with your child's teacher.